 CAMINO DE SANTIAGO

-The Camino de Santiago has its origins in the Middle Ages, at which time the body of the Apostle Santiago is found in the middle of the Libredón forest.
-This event gives way to the new church created to keep the remains of the saint, which will eventually become the Cathedral of Santiago.
-For more than a thousand years, pilgrims from all over Europe have begun to reach Santiago de Compostela through the seven Caminos de Santiago:
+The Way of St. James has its origins in the Middle Ages, when the corpse of the Apostle Santiago was found somewhere in the Libredón forest.
+Such discovery led to the building of a new church to keep the remains of the saint, and eventually the temple became Santiago de Compostela Cathedral.
+For more than a thousand years, pilgrims from all over Europe have made their way to Santiago through the seven Caminos de Santiago:

 French Way, Primitive Way, Northern Way